PrimalCat-Real/ReThaumcraft/README.md

 # ReThaumcraft
 ### This is my own try to port thaumcraft
-- I will not use the original textures (exception particles and maybe aspects)
+- I will not use the original textures at release (exception particles and aspects)
 - There will be mechanics of 2 different thaumcrafts
   - Thaumcraft 4
   - Thaumcraft 6